 A large model of Frankfurt’s city center, including all high-rise buildings, can be seen at the city planning office in Kurt-Schumacher-Strasse 10.
 Opening hours: Monday to Friday: 8.30 am to 6 pm.
 Admission free.

 A highlight for every tourist and high-rise fan is a visit to the MAIN TOWER.
 The view terrace at a height of 200 meters (656 feet) has a magnificent view over the metropolis.
 The entrance fee per adult is 9 euros.

 If the weather is good, you can visit the wooden observation tower of Laube Liebe Hoffnung in the European District (Pariser Strasse 11).
 Expect a breathtaking view of the skyline.
 Free entrance.
 You can even get a bite to eat here.

-Take a high-rise tour in Frankfurt and gain insider knowledge on the history of the skyscrapers here in the Main river city.
+Take a high-rise tour in Frankfurt and gain insider knowledge on the history of the skyscrapers here in the rising German metropolis.
 You can even see the skyline from the rooftop and embark on a ramble through the high-rise gorges.
 More details

 On the roof of the Galeria Kaufhof, you can have a beautiful view of the Financial District skyline with its skyscrapers.
 There are also seating areas and you can eat if you reserve beforehand.
 Address: Zeil 116-126.
 Free entrance.